While your doctor will offer conservative treatments as an option, you may decide at some point to move forward with surgery.

 - If you are wearing a cast which feels tight and your toes become blue, tingling or numb, call the doctor immediately.

-- Get plenty of rest, drink plenty of fluids, and eat well balanced meals to promote good healing. text here.
+- Get plenty of rest, drink plenty of fluids, and eat well balanced meals to promote good healing.

-If you need to reach the doctor after-hours, call our office at 972-542-3668.
 The doctor will be notified of your message immediately and will return your call.